How to stop synchronous code in a web worker?

 })

-We'd need to call something like some synchronous readNextMessage, to read the message from the main thread but that API doesn't exist - you have to exit and wait for the event loop to call your callback instead.
+, to read the message from the main thread but that API doesn't exist - you have to exit and wait for the event loop to call your callback instead.

-What are the options? πŸ”—
+What are the options? π

 This is not totally unsolvable problem, but available solutions are not great.

-Atomics and SharedArrayBuffer πŸ”—
+Atomics and SharedArrayBuffer π

 There's a way to do exactly this using relatively new features - Atomics and SharedArrayBuffer, the problem is that they were disabled to mitigate hardware exploits, and they are not widely supported at the moment, so this is a non-starter.

-Kill the worker πŸ”—
+Kill the worker π

 Another solution is to kill the whole worker and start a new one.
 This is pretty ugly solution but it could work.
 The problem with Zebra is that it has a lot of internal state that'd have to be saved and restored, so it'd require some refactoring.
 Management of workers would also get more complicated.
 I was pretty sceptical about this solution, so I didn't consider it very seriously.

-State Machine transform πŸ”—
+State Machine transform π

-The only clean solution that I saw at first was to break up the computation into slices by transforming the engine code to a granular state machine - instead of doing the recursive search all at once, we'd save the state every once in a while and exit from the event loop, scheduling the next step with something like a setTimeout(..., 0).
-This gives the event loop an opportunity to actually deliver the stop message and call the handler which aborts the search process.
+The only clean solution that I saw at first was to break up the computation into slices by transforming the engine code to a granular state machine - instead of doing the recursive search all at once, we'd save the state every once in a while and exit from the event loop, scheduling the next step with something like a setTimeout(..., 0)

 This is doable, but it's a huge amount of work.
 The engine is around 50k lines of complicated, fine-tuned and heavily optimized code, with a lot of shortcuts and micro optimizations and ton of shared state.
 Many algorithms look quite different if you rewrite them to a state machine form.
 I actually already did that for the main loop of the engine, to solve the same problem with getting user input for the next move.
 This was much smaller problem - only a single function call - but even that made the code much more complex and hard to navigate.
 And it also took a lot of time.

-One way to cheat here is to make the functions in the engine async - I tried this with the previous problem, but it wasn't very good either, because it broke all the synchronous users of that code and introduced a bunch of other complexity and new problems to solve.
+- I tried this with the previous problem, but it wasn't very good either, because it broke all the synchronous users of that code and introduced a bunch of other complexity and new problems to solve.

-The solution is in the air πŸ”—
+The solution is in the air π

 At first, I just postponed the problem, set the search depth low and worked on other things.
 I gave this some more thought after maybe a year.
 I went to bed after a rough day (covid + work) and started pondering.

 What if there is a way the worker can get the information from main thread synchronously?
-Maybe I could use some flag in a LocalStorage?
-Well, no because LocalStorage is not available in a web worker.
-Maybe I can use IndexedDB?
-Still no, because it has only asynchronous API.
+Maybe I could use some flag in a LocalStorage

 Web Worker has a pretty restricted set of APIs, are there any notable synchronous ones?
 Yes, but most of them are useless, because they don't really communicate with an outside world.
-There's a location API, which you can change from the main thread, but this doesn't work because web worker can't see the changes until the next event loop iteration.
+There's a location

-There's one interesting API, though - it's a classic old school XmlHttpRequest with async=false flag.
+flag.
 This one looks promising, but what will this request call?
 Some remote server?
 That's kinda expensive just for a stop flag, right?
 Besides that, I don't even have a server, WebZebra is just a static site.

-The ultimate hack πŸ”—
+The ultimate hack π

-And then it all clicked.
-I can use URL.createObjectUrl to create a URL to a local dummy object, give this URL to a worker, let the worker continuously poll it with sync HTTP request, and when the main thread needs to stop it, it just calls URL.revokeObjectUrl to signal the worker that it should stop - when this happens, the URL is invalidated, the request from worker returns 404 and the worker can exit.
+to create a URL to a local dummy object, give this URL to a worker, let the worker continuously poll it with sync HTTP request, and when the main thread needs to stop it, it just calls URL.revokeObjectUrl

 // give this token to a worker and the main thread